 When you’re travelling with a camera it’s good to have a setup that’s light and portable but also covers just about every eventuality.
 We recommend taking two lenses in particular.
 First, a long-range standard zoom or superzoom lens will let you shoot everything from wide-angle street scenes and scenic views to distant buildings, boats, people and other faraway subjects.

 Very often though you’ll be in a narrow street, in front of a tall building or in an amazing interior that your lens can’t capture because its angle of view isn’t wide enough.
-For this we recommend an ultra-wideangle zoom or prime lens (see the explanations below) as a second lens.
+For this we recommend an ultra-wideangle zoom or prime lens as a second lens.
 This will let you get a lot more into the frame and is really useful when visiting cities and monuments.

 Finally, some travel photographers enjoy street photography, or casual candid shots of city life and characters.
 The best type of lens for this is a compact 35mm (or equivalent) prime lens.

-This is one of the most popular subjects for photography, and for this we’d recommend a similar set of lenses to those you’d use for travel.
+Landscapes are one of the most popular subjects for photography, and for this we’d recommend a similar set of lenses to those you’d use for travel.
 An ultra-wideangle lens is especially useful for capturing big, scenic vistas.

 Very often, however, the details of a scene can be just as fascinating, and zooming in with a standard zoom lens can be very effective.